mfukushim/map-traveler-mcp/README.md

 ```
 You can now specify the tag name to be added when posting to SNS (Bluesky). #Required and must be at least 15 characters.
 If not specified, it will become "#geo_less_traveler".
+The information obtained from SNS has been slightly changed.
+The information posted to SNS has been slightly changed.
+A script has been added that allows multiple travel bots to converse and play via SNS.